 - A USB cable (that supports not only charging but data transfer also)

 Android 6.0 was released during the last quarter of 2015, so it’s very likely that your Android smartphone is fully compatible with Android Auto.

-If you meet all those requirements, you can use Android Auto on your car’s touchscreen together with the steering wheel controls.
+If you meet all those requirements, you can use Android Auto on your car’s touchscreen together with the steering wheel controls and voice command.
 That way you don’t need to hold your mobile device or look at the phone screen.